-- Marriage to Some Other Person at the Time of the Pretended Marriage Between the Parties
+- Marriage to Another Person at the Time of Pretended Marriage

 Division of Assets and Debts

-Upon divorce, the court has the authority to divide the couple's assets and debts equitably and to award alimony.
-When deciding how to divide assets and debts, Mississippi law requires the court to follow these steps:
+Upon divorce, the court has the authority to divide the couple’s assets and debts equitably and to award alimony.
+When deciding how to do so, state law requires the court to follow these steps:

 - The court classifies the parties' assets and debts as "marital" or "non-marital."

-- The court values and equitably divides the marital property in light of each party's non-marital property.
+- The court values and equitably divides the marital property taking into consideration each party's nonmarital property.

-- If the equitably divided marital assets leave a deficit for one party, then alimony is considered.
+- The court considers awarding alimony if the equitably divided marital assets leave a deficit for one party.

-After the equitable division of marital property, the final step the court must complete is a consideration of alimony.
-If the equitably divided marital assets will adequately provide for each party, no alimony should be awarded.
-If one party is left with a deficit after the marital property is equitably divided, alimony is considered.
-The four types of alimony available under Mississippi law are periodic alimony, lump sum alimony, rehabilitative alimony, and reimbursement alimony.
-When considering whether to award alimony, how much alimony to award, or which type of alimony to award, the court evaluates the following twelve factors:
+The last step the court completes is a consideration of alimony.
+The four types of alimony available under state law are reimbursement, lump sum, rehabilitative, and periodic.
+When considering whether to award alimony, how much to award, or which type to award, the court evaluates the following factors, such as: